This post contains affiliate links.

 We never know when one of our women or girls will be targeted.

 Statically speaking, it’s extremely possible that there are women in your church right now who have or are being trafficked.
+Please keep that in mind if you plan an event or activity related to this topic.

 Let’s expose the darkness to light and ask God to use us to bring about safety and healing!